-Maximum Iterations If the bundle has not converged, it stops after this number of iterations.
-Pressing the Start button will restart the bundle at the next iteration.
+Maximum Iterations If the bundle has not converged, it stops after this the bundle.

-Minimum Rays Minimum number of rays for a point to be included in the bundle.
+Minimum Rays Minimum number of rays for a point to be included in accuracy estimates are calculated.

-Total Error Propagation If checked the total accuracy estimates for points in the bundle is calculated.
-If unchecked, only the limiting accuracy estimates are calculated.
+Total Error Propagation

+If checked the total accuracy estimates for points in the bundle is calculated.
+If unchecked, only the limiting